 Participants will be invited to a Zoom webinar to share challenges, learning and to commit to next steps.

-This is a rolling program, you will receive your first email the Tuesday after we receive your subscription request.
-The cut off for each week is Monday at noon.
+This is a rolling program, you will receive your first email on the first Tuesday of the month.

 The materials contained in both options of this Primer are intended for anyone who would like to learn, at a fundamental level, about white privilege, institutional and systemic racism and how to actively engage in fighting against inherently racist and oppressive systems.

 We acknowledge, appreciate and continue to learn from the efforts of those who have been doing this work for many years.
 We have gathered information from some diverse thought leaders and DEI practitioners as we designed this content.